This part introduces containerization with Docker and relevant concepts such as image and volume. By the end of this part you are able to:

 The Docker CLI is usually referenced as the “docker engine”, see docs for more information

 Even though you will find over 50 commands in the documentation, only a handful of them is needed for general use.
-You’ll find a list of the most commonly used basic commands at the end of this section.
+There’s a list of the most commonly used basic commands at the end of this section.

 To list images you currently have downloaded, run:

 As you can see, the hello-world we recently ran is still lingering in the images.
 Let’s run it a couple more times: